oktadev/okta-blog/_source/_posts/2020-12-14-spring-session-redis.md

 image: blog/spring-session-redis/spring-session-redis.png
 type: conversion
 github: https://github.com/oktadeveloper/okta-spring-session-redis-example
+changelog:
+- 2022-03-08: Updated to use JHipster 7.7.0.
+See the changes to this post in [okta-blog#1082](https://github.com/oktadev/okta-blog/pull/1082).
+You can see the updates to the example app in [okta-spring-session-redis-example#2](https://github.com/oktadev/okta-spring-session-redis-example/pull/2).
 ---

 Spring Boot and Spring Security have delighted developers with their APIs for quite some time now.
 Spring Security has done an excellent job of implementing OAuth and OpenID Connect (OIDC) standards for the last few years.